yaacov/rag-chat-interface/README.md

    # On Openshift you can also create an external route
    oc expose svc/rag-chat-service

+   # The service is http:// only, you can ask Openshift, to redirect calls using internal tls
+   # to support https://
+   #
+   # tls:
+   #   termination: edge
+   #   insecureEdgeTerminationPolicy: Redirect

    ```

 ## Building & Running with Podman